-Trained field epidemiologist working in the laboratory Vaccine and Diagnostics Manufacturing in Africa: Progress, Opportunities, Challenges and Way Forward
+TOPIC: Vaccine and Diagnositic Manufacturing in Africa: Progress, Opportunities, Challenges and Way Forward

 Akhona Tshangela is a trained field epidemiologist with more than 10 years of experience in public health in working in the laboratory, public health programs implementation, surveillance and public health data management.
 She is currently the Program Coordinator for the Partnerships for African Vaccine Manufacturing, previously the Chief of Staff to the former Africa CDC director.
 She joined the Africa CDC in 2016 as one of the first staff members and has played a critical role in launching Africa CDC and developing its first programs and finds capacity building projects the most rewarding.